kreauniv/comp308/source/appsem.rst

 consistent with the goal.

-Let's now consider the simplest of such programs -- a declaration of equality between two things ... which is rkt:`unify` in a different clothing.
+Let's now consider the simplest of such programs -- a declaration of equality between two things ... which is :rkt:`unify` in a different clothing.

 .. code-block:: racket